Retinol for Beginners — The No-Stress Guide

 Curious about retinol but worried about irritation?
-This guide explains what it does, how to start safely, retinol vs retinal (yes, they’re different!), and three easy product picks you can trust.
+This guide explains what it does, how to start safely, retinol vs retinal, and editor-picked products from KKUMIDA.

 What is retinol?